 - 1. End all IPDS sessions with the printer.
 This may involve ending all active AS/400 or iSeries writers and draining all active Mainframe printers. (see Note) - 2.
 Access the printer web page by typing the IP address of the printer as the URL. - 3.
-Select Settings. - 4.
-Select Solutions. - 5.
-Select IPDS Settings. - 6.
-Select IPDS Configuration.
+Select Settings \rightarrow IPDS Settings. - 4.
 All option values that may be changed remotely will be displayed.
-In addition, the IPDS Version and the setting for Trace Functions will be displayed (read only). - 7.
-Change option settings as desired. - 8.
-Click Submit at the bottom of the page.
-The Submit button sends the new values to the printer.
-These values are saved in the printer and will become active when the next IPDS host session is started. - 9.
-The browser GUI will then display a confirmation that the settings have been submitted and return to the IPDS Configuration page, displaying the submitted values. - 10.
+In addition, the IPDS Version will be displayed (read only). - 5.
+Change option settings as desired. - 6.
+Click Save at the bottom of each group of settings.
+After saving, the new values are sent and saved in the printer.
+The new setting will become active when the next IPDS host session is started. - 7.
 Restart all IPDS sessions.
-Option changes will become active when the next IPDS host session starts.
+Option changes will become active when the next IPDS host session starts. - Note: If new values are submitted during an IPDS session, the new settings will not be used until the current IPDS session ends and a new IPDS session is established.

-Note: If new values are submitted during an IPDS session, the new settings will not be used until the current IPDS session ends and a new IPDS session is established.
+Beside the Save button you will see a Reset button.
+If you have entered values in the page without submitting, and decide to start all over again, click Reset.
+The page will then display the values that were current when you opened the IPDS Settings page.

-Beside the Submit button you will see a Reset Form button.
-If you have entered values in the page without submitting, and decide to start all over again, click Reset Form.
-The page will then display the values that were current when you opened the IPDS Configuration page.
+9.3 Functions that Cannot be Operated Remotely

-8.3 Functions that Can Not be Operated Remotely
+The following IPDS functions cannot be operated remotely:

-The following IPDS functions can not be operated remotely:
+• Print Resource List - This operation is not shown.

-- Trace Functions The current setting is shown but can not be changed. - Print Resource List This operation is not shown. - Remove Resources This operation is not shown. - Remove User Files This operation is not shown. - IPDS Version The current version is shown but can not be changed.
+- Remove Resources This operation is not shown. - Remove User Files This operation is not shown. - IPDS Version The current version is shown but cannot be changed.